Climate Change: Initiatives Aimed at Carbon Neutrality

 • Processing, Trading & Specialized Services

-*4Semiconductor materials refer to silicon wafers, photoresists, mask blanks, sealing materials, pellicles, synthetic quartz glass substrates, high-purity silane, etc. Semiconductor materials fall under the semiconductor industry in field (6), but semiconductors manufactured using semiconductor materials contribute to control systems and other applications in a variety of fields, so they are also listed in fields other than (6).
+*4Semiconductor materials refer to silicon wafers, photoresists, mask blanks, pellicles, synthetic quartz glass substrates, substrates for gallium nitride epitaxial growth, high-purity silane, etc. Semiconductor materials fall under the semiconductor industry in field (6), but semiconductors manufactured using semiconductor materials contribute to control systems and other applications in a variety of fields, so they are also listed in fields other than (6).